brwarner/uwgdc/content/pages/constitution.md

 The Executive may vote to remove the President.
 The President can not veto this vote.

 If the club is ever without a President, a vote for a new President must be held within two weeks.
-The Election process is outlined below.
+The election process is outlined below.

 If there are ever fewer than two Councillors, the President may appoint Councillors until there are at least two.
 After this new Councillors can only be added by a vote.

 The President may pass their title, at any time, onto another Councillor.
 The former President is now a Councillor.

 Any Executive may forfeight their position at any time.

+## Advisors

+At their leisure the President may appoint a number of advisors.
+Advisors can not cast votes, but must be involved in discussions by the Executive.

+Any member is eligable to be an Advisor.

 # Membership Fees